stateless-minds/cyber-derive/README.md

 10.1 In your CLI with a running daemon run:

-./cmd/ipfs/ipfs ipns name resolve k51qzi5uqu5djbxska9ryliqt6rik7gfy44wb46xub92gbhnsy3c0n5g66phsq
+./cmd/ipfs/ipfs name resolve k51qzi5uqu5dgr1liqgrp414mh8ft6an3fpbfx4gbzk14kljw22kvg342t0dq8

 Expected result for example:
-/ipfs/QmRtJemJxaPS1MoCcHJGgQT8Wv7e4L7PTMjxaJU3ZaBDHC
+/ipfs/QmZrgju4wYEXtDtS9ZeKjnVmR9tmzpe9BAhTmXa8BPyEsM

 10.2.
-In the search bar of the web UI search for QmHash by pasting: QmRtJemJxaPS1MoCcHJGgQT8Wv7e4L7PTMjxaJU3ZaBDHC 10.3 Click on More
+In the search bar of the web UI search for QmHash by pasting: QmZrgju4wYEXtDtS9ZeKjnVmR9tmzpe9BAhTmXa8BPyEsM 10.3 Click on More
 10.4 Click Set Pinning
 10.5 Mark local node and hit Apply